formigas/formigas-flutter-bricks/core/__brick__/{{project_name.snakeCase()}}/README.md

 > A failure occurred while executing com.android.build.gradle.internal.tasks.FinalizeBundleTask$BundleToolRunnable
    > java.lang.NullPointerException (no error message)
 ```
 This error occurs when signing failed.
-Make sure you closely followed the steps in the [Setup for Android builds](#setup-for-android-builds) section.
+Make sure you closely followed the steps in the [Setup GitLab CI for Android builds](#setup-gitlab-ci-for-android-builds) section.
 If any of the steps are not followed, the pipeline will fail with the above error.

 ## GitHub Actions CI
 The GitHub Actions CI pipeline runs validation, build and tests.